cmalonzo/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -MediaTranscription

 When the feature is enabled, videos can have transcripts generated on demand or generated automatically in certain scenarios.
 This is the default because the policy is default on.
-If a video owner decides they don't want the transcript, they can always hide or delete it from that video.
+If a video owner decides they don’t want the transcript, they can always hide or delete it from that video.
 Possible values:

 - Enabled